Gallery: Wednesday - Sunday, 12 - 5, or by appointment

 Alan is currently President of the Artists Society of Canberra Inc (ASOC).
-His academic and government past is displayed in over 200 in peer-reviewed science, technology and innovation publications.
+His academic and government past is displayed in over 200 peer-reviewed science, technology and innovation publications.
 He was Australia’s Counsellor for Industry, Science and Technology, Federal Republic of Germany (4 years), establishing and managing international collaborations.
-He became a Board member for several university/industry research groups, member of editorial boards of specialist innovation publications, and is currently on the committee of Chemistry in Australia, Royal Australian Chemical Institute.
+He was a Board member for several university/industry research groups, member of editorial boards of specialist innovation publications, and was for 10 years on the committee of Chemistry in Australia, Royal Australian Chemical Institute.
 He was a visiting fellow or adjunct professor (Innovation) at Queensland, ANU, Canberra and Auckland universities, while running his own Consultancy business.

 Mark Kenny is National Affairs Editor for The Age and The Sydney Morning Herald.

 A seasoned observer of national politics, he has reported from Canberra for 15 years, developing a reputation as the bane of prime ministers and opposition leaders for his frank and fearless commentary.

 Prior to joining Fairfax Media, he worked for the ABC in both radio and television, and spent seven years as The Advertiser's national political editor.